top of page

 As large language models increasingly shape the linguistic landscape, it has become ever more urgent to ensure that the voices of low-resource languages are not lost in the process.
 SilkRoadNLP is dedicated to advancing computational research and responsible AI for the Iranian linguistic family—a richly diverse group of languages spanning Iran, Afghanistan, Central and South Asia, and the Caucasus.
 Building robust datasets, tools, and evaluation frameworks for these languages is not only a technical priority, but a matter of cultural preservation and digital equity.

-SilkRoadNLP: The first ACL forum on low-resource NLP and LLMs in the Iranian language family.
+SilkRoadNLP: The first ACL forum on low-resource NLP and LLMs

 At its core, the workshop provides a collaborative platform for scholars, engineers, and community researchers to explore the linguistic, historical, and social dimensions of NLP for Iranian languages.
 These include Persian (Farsi)Dari, and Tajik, as well as KurdishPashtoBalochiGilakiMazandaraniLuriOssetic, and related varieties—many of which remain severely under-represented in computational research despite their deep literary and oral traditions.